1 Peter 3:1

 but let it be the hidden person of the heart, with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of God.

 (a) The hidden person.
-The inner you (your spirit and soul) which can be contrasted with the outer you (your mortal body).
+The inner you (your spirit and soul) which endures can be contrasted with the outer you (your mortal body), which fades away.
 See entry for Rom.
 7:22.

 (b) Imperishable quality.
 Our physical appearance will age, but true godliness lasts forever.

 (c) A gentle and quiet spirit is gentle and meek like Jesus (Matt.
 21:5).
-The Prince of peace does not shout, nag, or bully people.
+Being meek does not mean being a pushover.
+Meekness is the attitude that accompanies faith in God (see entry for Matt.
+5:5).

 (d) Precious in the sight of God.
-God is more interested in the heart than the hairdo (1 Sam.
+God is more interested in your heart than your hairdo (1 Sam.
 16:7).
 A heart that pleases the Lord is one that trusts him and leans on him.

 1 Peter 3:5